Medical need: the treatment of acute cortico-resistant or corticosteroid-dependent Graft-versus-Host disease

 The efficacy of inolimomab in aGvHD relies on its specific potent immunosuppression on T cell lymphocytes through the blocking of the IL-2/IL-2 Rα pathway triggering the disease.

 Inolimomab (LEUKOTAC®) Mechanism of Action

-Considering that patients are currently facing a therapeutic emergency, based on these data and with the full support of many clinicians specialized in this pathology who have already administered inolimomab, ELSALYS BIOTECH is actively collecting data on clinical benefit and safety profile through cohort Compassionate Use Program, with the ongoing ATU in France and the planned expansion of similar Programs in other countries.
+Considering that patients are currently facing a therapeutic emergency and with the full and benefiting from the support of many clinicians specialized in this pathology who have already administered inolimomab, ELSALYS BIOTECH is actively collecting data on clinical benefit and safety profile through cohort Compassionate Use Program, with the ongoing ATU in France and the planned expansion of similar Programs in other countries.

 Key achievements of Inolimomab

-The French National Agency for the Medicines and Health Products Safety (ANSM) granted a Temporary Authorisation for Use (ATU) so-called cohort ATU (cATU) for LEUKOTAC® (inolimomab) for the treatment of graft-versus-host disease, corticosteroid-resistant or corticosteroid-dependent, with grade II-IV) in adults and pediatric patients over 28 days of age (see press release issued January 9, 2020).
-This ATU has been renewed on December 24, 2019 (see press release issued January 9, 2020).
+On December 24, 2019, the French National Agency for the Medicines and Health Products Safety (ANSM) granted a Temporary Authorisation for Use (ATU) so-called cohort ATU (cATU) for LEUKOTAC® (inolimomab) for the treatment of acute cortico-resistant or corticosteroid-dependent Graft-versus-Host disease (grade II-IV) in adults and pediatric patients over 28 days of age (see press release issued January 9, 2020).
+This ATU has been renewed on December 24, 2020 (see press release issued April 13, 2021).

 In June 2020, FDA accepted the Biologics License Application (BLA) for inolimomab (LEUKOTAC®) under the RTOR pilot program which is a more efficient review process to ensure that safe and effective treatments are available to patients as early as possible (see press release issued July 23, 2020).